 The default NG-RAN UICC is used.

 The ME shall be powered on and perform the PROFILE DOWNLOAD procedure.

+If programmable USIM with test applet is used (as defined in clause 27.0), UICC shall register for Location Status Event using the proactive command SET UP EVENT LIST with Location Status event in the event list (ref to 102.241 cl 6.7.1.2).

 The NG-SS transmits on the BCCH, with the following network parameters: